 At pension commencement date members are given the option to commute part of their pension in exchange for a tax-free lump sum.
 (Where pension is given up for a lump sum the reduction to the pension is permanent.)
 The maximum lump sum that can be taken without incurring a tax charge is governed by HM Revenue & Customs regulations and cannot be accurately assessed until the member's pension commencement date.
 If the divorcing parties decide to proceed with an Order which includes a provision to earmark a lump sum commuted from pension, we may be able to provide an estimate of the member's allowable tax-free lump sum.
-The member would need to advise their intended leaving date to enable us to calculate this sum.
+The member would need to advise their intended pension commencement date to enable us to calculate this sum.
 The figure we provide would be an estimate only, based on the information provided and using current pension details.
-We cannot provide any pension figures based on projected salary information.